 The growth of Southern California during the 1940s and 1950s changed the nature of Mr. Irvine’s investments — and increased their value.
 New residents poured into the state, moving into sprawling cities built upon prime agricultural land.
 The Irvine Company, located in one of the fastest-growing counties in the nation, increasingly felt pressure to open its holdings to real estate development.

 In contrast to the unplanned sprawl nearby, The Irvine Company’s more deliberate approach to community planning ensured a wide range of uses, including higher education and agriculture.
 (The company provided the initial land for the University of California, Irvine campus.)
 Just as the ranch had become known for adopting new agricultural techniques, the real estate company became known for its large-scale planned communities.

 In 1977, the Irvine Foundation was forced to sell its share in the company to comply with new federal legislation.
 When James Irvine died in 1947, his bequest to the Foundation was valued at $5.6 million.
 Thirty years later, when the Foundation sold its share of The Irvine Company, its value had grown to $184 million.
-Today, the Foundation’s assets are fully diversified and stand at about $1.8 billion.
+Today, the Foundation’s assets are fully diversified and stand at more than $2 billion.

 In 1849, people from all walks of life swarmed into California's hills to pursue their dreams during the California Gold Rush.
 Known as “49ers,” farmers left fields unplanted and carpenters abandoned half-finished houses to trek across the continent in search of gold — expecting to remain in California only a few years and return east richer yet unchanged.